theJYC/LinkInABit/README.md

 ### Chrome APIs

-`circleBack` requires the interaction between its two content scripts, for which the following APIs were utilised:
+`LinkedLater` requires the interaction between its two content scripts, for which the following APIs were utilised:
 - [chrome.storage](https://developer.chrome.com/docs/extensions/reference/storage/) to save LinkedIn contacts locally
 - [chrome.runtime](https://developer.chrome.com/docs/extensions/mv3/messaging/#simple) to relay data from LinkedIn profile to the extension's popup window